csvpath/csvpath/README.md

         last() -> print("There are $.variables.two_names people with only two names")]
 ```

 This csvpath reads `people.csv`, counting the people without a middle name and printing the result after the last row is read.

-A csvpath can point to a specific file or it can use a logical name associated with a physical file or it can have no specific file indicator.
+A csvpath doesn't have to point to a specific file.
+As shown above, it can point to a specific file or it can instead use a logical name associated with a physical file or have no specific file indicator.

 ```bash
     $[*][